 different data patterns in the current domain.
 To improve the performance of existing transfer

 learning methods and handle the knowledge transfer process in real-world systems, ...

-Zuo, H, Zhang, G & Lu, J 2018, 'Fuzzy domain adaptation using unlabeled target data', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Neural Information Processing, Springer Link, Siem Reap, Cambodia, pp. 242-250.View/Download from: UTS OPUS or Publisher's site
+Zuo, H, Zhang, G & Lu, J 2018, 'Fuzzy domain adaptation using unlabeled target data', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Neural Information Processing, Springer Link, Siem Reap, Cambodia, pp. 242-250.View/Download from: Publisher's site

-Zuo, H, Zhang, G & Lu, J 2018, 'Semi-supervised transfer learning in Takagi-Sugeno fuzzy models', Data Science and Knowledge Engineering for Sensing Decision Support, Conference on Data Science and Knowledge Engineering for Sensing Decision Support (FLINS 2018), WORLD SCIENTIFIC.View/Download from: UTS OPUS or Publisher's site
+Zuo, H, Zhang, G & Lu, J 2018, 'Semi-supervised transfer learning in Takagi-Sugeno fuzzy models', Data Science and Knowledge Engineering for Sensing Decision Support, Conference on Data Science and Knowledge Engineering for Sensing Decision Support (FLINS 2018), WORLD SCIENTIFIC.View/Download from: Publisher's site

 Zuo, H, Zhang, G, Behbood, V, Lu, J, Pedrycz, W & Zhang, T 2016, 'FUZZY TRANSFER LEARNING IN DATA-SHORTAGE AND RAPIDLY CHANGING ENVIRONMENTS', UNCERTAINTY MODELLING IN KNOWLEDGE ENGINEERING AND DECISION MAKING, 12th International Conference on Fuzzy Logic and Intelligent Technologies in Nuclear Science (FLINS), WORLD SCIENTIFIC PUBL CO PTE LTD, Roubaix, FRANCE, pp. 175-180.